 Sardine Run – Dive into the chaos of South Africa!

 The Sardine Run is a unique spectacle, where you are surrounded by millions of sardines off the coast of Port St. Johns, South Africa.
-Diving in this spectacular, dynamic environment with dolphins, sharks, whales, and seabirds feels like you’ve stepped into a David Attenborough nature documentary.
+Snorkeling (and very occasionally diving) in this spectacular, dynamic environment with dolphins, sharks, whales, and seabirds feels like you’ve stepped into a David Attenborough nature documentary.
 This diving vacation in South Africa includes diving at of Aliwal Shoal, one of the top 10 dive sites worldwide.

 Travel period